hyperledger/iroha-rfcs/000-config-overhaul.md

 - Continuous integration and testing setup.
 - Regular checks with the Configuration Design team.

-### Step 3 - Iterative Implementation & Testing
+### Step 3 - Iterative Implementation, Testing, and Migration Tool Development

 **Description**: Implement the designed configuration reference using the developed library.
-Ensure its functionality through iterative testing.
+Concurrently, develop a migration tool to help users seamlessly transition from the old to the new configuration system.
+Ensure the functionality of both through iterative testing.

 **Resources & Prerequisites**: